by Kat | Mar 15, 2016 | General, Words

 And pensive monitor of fleeting years!

-by Kat | Jun 17, 2015 | All in the Family, General, In The Kitchen, Making
+by Kat | Jun 17, 2015 | General, Making

 In a few short weeks, my first grand baby will be here and I could not be more excited.
 As you can imagine, I have been doing some knitting for this little one.
 It was a pleasant task to knit my favorite baby sweater pattern – EZ’s Baby Surprise Jacket for my first grand baby!
 I think it turned out beautifully and it will get some use before she grows, as it is chilly at night in Northern Michigan.
 I made a pair of Saartje’s Booties and a rolled brim hat with the remainder of the skein.
 I am eager to head to Michigan tomorrow to spend some time with my daughter, attend her baby shower, and enjoy all things baby for a few days.